guotong1988/guotong1988.github.io/research/_posts/2024-12-31-self-refine-use-llm.md

 ### 2. Method

 The whole pipeline and algorithm pseudocode of our method are shown in Figure \cite{fig1} and Algorithm \cite{alg1}.
+We conducted experiments on a NLP task that inputting item names to generate item tags.
+We prompted the LLMs to write synonyms for the item name that can be found through search.

 In our task, the T5-Base model we trained overfitted on a dataset with a size of 50,000.
 We trained for 30-50 epochs.
 Our threshold condition is that the number of common tokens is greater than 20% of the total length of the two text data.